 - Long and short clicks, and short patience by Isaach.com

 What does this have to do with blog and news articles?

 As I mentioned earlier, blog and news articles tend to have a higher bounce rate, but they also tend to have a shorter average time on the page.
-If a higher proportion of your visitors land on your articles before bouncing back to the search engine, the two things you need to think about are:
+If a higher proportion of your visitors land on your articles before bouncing back to the search engine, the two things your content marketing needs to think about are:

 - How can I make them stay on the page for longer?

 - How can I get them to look at another page of the site?

 As you grow the content of your site, the proportion of content changes – the product pages occupy a smaller proportion of the total pages, while the news and feature content grows.
 That also changes the average bounce rate.

 Here are some tips to help you achieve long clicks

 - Don’t write short articles with no images.
 A meaty article with lots of information and some graphics to illustrate it will encourage readers to stay on the page for longer.